kunjee17/kunjee17.github.io/content/post/opinionated-fable2-architecture-and-performance.md

 type [<StringEnum>]Page = Info | Contact
 ```

-It will be removed generated code.
+Page part will be removed from generated code.
 As it will directly compare string when and if required.

 ## Old Habits Die Hard